23 Books That Will Change Your Life

 5. Unleash Your Inner Money Babe

-I love a challenge and the idea of creating $1,000 in 21 days appealed to me.
+We love a challenge and the idea of creating $1,000 in 21 days is appealing.

 If you enjoy manifesting/the Law of Attraction and similar, you will love Unleash Your Inner Money Babe.